jessetemp/radiometric/README.md

 This began as a diagram that mapped elements in the periodic table to a radiometric dating timeline.
 Now the timeline has been replaced with a Wordle-like game where all of the words are composed of symbols in the periodic table.
 It's for people who enjoy Wordle, but hate how easy and pleasant it is.

-This began as a diagram that mapped elements in the periodic table to a radiometric dating timeline.
-Now the timeline has been replaced with a Wordle-like game.

 ## TODO:
 ### Table and Timeline
 - [x] Add radiometric examples from Wikipedia.
 Start and end ranges are approximated to one order of magnitude from half-life